kubernetes-sigs/kubespray/docs/azure-csi.md

 Or you can do `az vm list | grep resourceGroup` and get the resource group corresponding to the VMs of your cluster.

-The resource group name is not case sensitive.
+The resource group name is not case-sensitive.

 ### azure\_csi\_vnet\_name